owickstrom/purescript-node-crypto/README.md

 ## Contributing

-Use the GitHub Issues tracker to post bug reports.
+Use the GitHub Issues tracker to post bug reports and problems.
 Pull request are welcome, but please discuss the changes before sending larger patches.